Cable Liner: Bypass

 In this system, only one guideway enters each end station, but movable switches direct trains onto dual tracks between stations so they can pass one another en route.
-The bypass must be located approximately in the middle of two terminal end stations, and can form part of an intermediate station.
+The bypass must be located approximately in the middle of two terminal end stations and can form part of an intermediate station.
 This configuration is comparable to the Double Shuttle system in terms of capacity and frequency (headway).
-Either each train has its own haul rope or both trains are attached to the same haul rope depending on the application requirements (station configuration, system length, etc.).
+Either each train has its own haul rope or both trains are attached to the same haul rope, depending on the application requirements (station configuration, system length, etc.).

 Pinched Loop

 This system creates a circular train flow where more than one train moves in the same direction.
 The principle of this system is based on several rope loops which adjoin and overlap each other in the stations.
 Every haul rope loop is supplied with its own drive and return machinery.
-In every station each vehicle of the train has to be disconnected from the current haul rope to the next haul rope in order to continue the circular and synchronized train flow.
-The haul rope loop change may occur only when all the trains are positioned at the standard stop position in the stations and are standstill and will be carried out during boarding/alighting of the passengers.
-Switches installed at the end stations will guide the train from one lane of the double lane track over to a single guideway in the end stations.
-During the station stop the switch will be repositioned that the train can leave the station at the other lane of the double lane track.
-For the functionality of the Pinched Loop concept the stations' spans have to be approximately equidistant from each other.
+In every station each vehicle of the train has to be disconnected from the current haul rope and connected to the next haul rope in order to continue the circular and synchronized train flow.
+The haul rope loop change can occur only when all the trains are positioned at the standard stop positions in the stations and are at standstill, and it is carried out while passengers alight and board.
+Switches installed at the end stations guide the train from one lane of the double-lane track to a single guideway in each end station.
+During the station stop the switch will be repositioned that the train can leave the station on the other lane of the double-lane track.
+For the functionality of the Pinched Loop concept the stations have to be approximately equidistant from each other.